Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: GDMs in Network Optimization

-Overall, GDM has contributed to a range of advances in network optimization, demonstrating effectiveness both as a solution generator for one-shot problems and as a policy network for MDP-based tasks.
+Overall, GDMs have contributed to a range of advances in network optimization, demonstrating effectiveness both as a solution generator for one-shot problems and as a policy network for MDP-based tasks.
 However, realizing its potential often requires meticulous problem-specific design.
-Despite the growing body of work, most existing research disregards the probabilistic nature of GDM, overlooking its inherent limitations when applied to tasks that demand precise mathematical reasoning and deterministic accuracy.
+Despite the growing body of work, most existing research disregards the probabilistic nature of GDMs, overlooking its inherent limitations when applied to tasks that demand precise mathematical reasoning and deterministic accuracy.
 Moreover, innovation in neural architectures and learning paradigms tailored for network optimization remains limited.
-To truly unlock GDM's capabilities in this domain, future research should go beyond direct adaptation and explore architectures and training strategies that align more closely with the structural and precision demands of network optimization tasks.
+To truly unlock GDM's capabilities in this domain, future research should go beyond direct adaptation and explore architectures and training strategies that better align with the structural and precision demands of network optimization tasks.